Looking for a Quick Method to DIY Essential Oil Perfume?

 Exotic Aromas: ylang-ylang, sandalwood, and palmarosa

 Take a look at this detailed list of essential oils in each aroma category to create smooth, complimentary essential oil blends.
-Print out this essential oil perfume notes chart and a blending wheel from Oily Chic Library or pin for later to use as a quick reference for what pairs well together.
+Print out this essential oil perfume notes chart and a blending wheel from Oily Chic Library or pin for later use as a quick reference for what pairs well together.

 What Essential Oils Can be Used as Perfume?

 Just about any essential oil can be used to make perfume, but a well-structured perfume has a base note, middle, and top note.
 Keep in mind some essential oils can overlap between note levels.

-For example rose, it catches you at the first sniff, yet it doesn’t dissipate quickly, instead, it stays with you.
-Which is why it is used as a top and base note.
-So, be on the lookout for these dual note oils, giving you more flexibility.
+For example, rose catches you at the first sniff, yet it doesn’t dissipate quickly.
+Instead, it stays with you.
+This is why it is used as a top and base note.
+So, be on the lookout for these dual-note oils, giving you more flexibility.

 Also referred to as a deep note or bottom note.
 These notes are the aromas that will linger the longest.
 A base note ideally should be 20% of your perfume blend.

 Lovingly known as heart notes, the middle note lasts longer than a top note and bonds together the top and base notes.
 A middle note should make up the biggest proportion of your DIY essential oil perfume.
 Aim for a 50% ratio.

 These are the notes our senses pick up first.
 If you open up a bottle of a top note, you might think I’m crazy – wondering how could this be a top note?!
 As the scent immediately hits you and gives you the illusion of being strong like base notes.
-Well, it is strong but top notes are the first to fade in any perfume, yet are the key to great blend.
-When creating your DIY essential oil perfume plan for the top note to make up 30% of the blend.
+It is strong, but top notes are the first to fade in any perfume yet are the key to a great blend.
+When creating your DIY essential oil perfume, plan for the top note to make up 30% of the blend.

 How to Make DIY Essential Oil Perfume Spray: